SergioHG99/android_device_thl_w200/README.md

 It builds but not sure yet if it boots maybe a problem with partitions?
 By the moment can't install with CWM automade 08.08.2013 02:33:15, maybe a instalation could be performed on TWRP.

+I can build to cm-10.2
+I can build to cm-11
+-cm12.0 not tested
+I can't build cm12.1 because it tells that android_runtime dont exists.
+-cm13.0 not tested
 -----
 ###HOW TO START A SUCCESSFUL BUILD